cipherstash/.github/profile/README.md

 - [ore.rs](https://github.com/cipherstash/ore.rs) is a Rust implementation of [Order Revealing Encryption](https://eprint.iacr.org/2016/612.pdf)
 - [Envelopers](https://github.com/cipherstash/envelopers) is a simple envelope encryption library

-## 🏔️ We're just getting started

-Our mission is to _protect the digital future_.
+## 🏔️ Our mission is to _protect the digital future_.

 Want to learn more about CipherStash?

 * [Sign up now](https://cipherstash.com/signup) (no credit card required) and start searching your encrypted data in < 5 minutes.
-* Have a read of our [docs](https://docs.cipherstash.com), particularly the [getting started guide](https://docs.cipherstash.com/getting-started/step1.html).
+* Have a read of our [docs](https://cipherstash.com/docs), particularly the [getting started guide](https://cipherstash.com/docs/getting-started/cipherstash-proxy).
 * [Request a copy of our whitepaper](https://cipherstash.com/whitepaper), to learn more abaout our technology and how it can help you.
 * Want to work with an extraordinary team?
 [Come work with us](https://cipherstash.com/careers).
 * And of course, check out our website at [cipherstash.com](https://cipherstash.com).